 Permissioned blockchains are not free from challenges.
 In fact, implementing permissioned blockchain solutions can be a tough task.
 So, what makes it so challenging?
 There are many challenges that it has to go through.
 Few of them include data storage, messaging and integration, identity, smart contracts management, and so on.

 As a business, many decisions need to be made before starting a permissioned network.
-For example, the company first needs to decide which blockchain platform to use.
+For example,the company first needs to decide which blockchain platform to use.
 They also need to determine the blockchain runtime to use.
 After all, answers to these two questions will give them the development stack on which the development will take place.
-If you are are a business looking for the best, then we suggest checking out Hyperledger Fabric, Quorum, Corda, and Parity.
-They are a top-notch solution when it comes to permissioned solutions.

 - Data Privacy: Privacy is a big concern, especially when it comes to regulated industries.
 To ensure proper privacy, they must meet specific requirements.
 Quorum and Aztec are a good pick when it comes to developing permissioned blockchains that offer great privacy.